This article is part of a larger series on Payments.

-Credit card processing is a must for every business, especially as more customers prefer to order online or purchase in-store using contactless payments.
+Credit card processing is a necessity for every business, especially as more customers prefer to order online or purchase in-store using contactless payments.
 The fees associated with processing credit cards can be a large expense for your business.
-However, choosing the cheapest credit card processing company based on your business volume and how you accept card payments, can significantly cut costs.
+However, choosing the cheapest credit card processing company based on your sales volume and how you accept card payments can significantly cut costs.

-Based on our evaluation, the cheapest credit card processing for small businesses is:
+Based on our evaluation of 26 data points and our rate calculations, the cheapest credit card processing providers for small businesses are:

-- Dharma Merchant Services: Cheapest credit card processing for storefronts and restaurants
+- Dharma Merchant Services: Best for pricing transparency and support

 Cheapest Credit Card Processing Companies Compared